Religious buildings Photogrpahs

 It is always a terrible shame and loss to the community when a church closes, thankfully St Marys was not demolished, Dean and his wife have done a fantastic job redeveloping the church and they both love living there…It is a family home now and they let us have some photographs to show the transformation.

-A Massive thank you to Dean and his family for allowing us to use these photographs…and for welcoming us into their home.
+A Massive thank you to Dean, Claire and family for allowing us to use these photographs…and for welcoming us into their home.

 How the old church was.

 What it looks like Today

 Below we see the Trinity Chapel built in 1908

 Sadly in 2016 the main Chapel was demolished to make way for a new home.